-Some of the Dorrance family moved to Ireland, but this topic is not covered in this excerpt.
-Another 327 words (23 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Torrence arrived in Philadelphia in 1828; followed by James in 1868; Adam Torrens settled in Philadelphia in 1828; Aaron in 1823; Alexander in 1848.

 |Contemporary Notables of the name Dorrance (post 1700) ||+|

 - John Thompson Dorrance (1873-1930), American chemist and president of the Campbell Soup Company from 1914 to 1930